Thank You For Submiting Feedback!

 Petitioner Avondale Lockhart pleaded guilty to possessing child pornography in violation of 18 U.S.C. §2252(a)(4).
-Because Lockhart had a prior state-court conviction for first-degree sexual abuse involving his adult girlfriend, his presentence report concluded that he was subject to the 10-year mandatory minimum sentence enhancement provided in §2252(b)(2), which is triggered by, inter alia, prior state convictions for crimes “relating to aggravated sexual abuse, sexual abuse, or abusive sexual conduct involving a minor or ward.”
+Because Lockhart had a prior state-court conviction for first-degree sexual abuse involving his adult girlfriend, his presentence report concluded that he was subject to the 10-year mandatory minimum sentence enhancement provided in §2252(b)(2), which was triggered by, inter alia, prior state convictions for crimes “relating to aggravated sexual abuse, sexual abuse, or abusive sexual conduct involving a minor or ward.”
 Lockhart argued that the limiting phrase “involving a minor or ward” applied to all three state crimes, so his prior conviction did not trigger the enhancement.
 Disagreeing, the District Court applied the mandatory minimum.
 The Second Circuit affirmed.
+Petitioner challenged the decision.

 Did petitioner’s prior conviction for sexual abuse of an adult enhance his current sentence for possession of child pornography?